Dread Risk? Embed Quality in PLM.

 The first step in the risk assessment path is to identify the device’s potential hazards and severity of risk.
 What does “severity” mean?
 One person out of a million deaths due to a faulty pacemaker is a more severe "risk" than one in ten who suffer minor burns due to poor design of an electrical component.

 A single death in a million trumps a bunch of small injuries in a hundred.

 Just ask a lawyer.

 Once the risk elements and hazards of the product design are identified, an analysis of each element can be performed.
-Various types of hazards can include energy, biological, environmental, software, user error, labeling, complexity of use and functional failure.
+Various types of hazards can include energy, biological, environmental, software, user error, labeling, the complexity of use, and functional failure.
 In addition to the Chemicals Regulation REACH (Regulation concerning the Registration, Evaluation, Authorization and Restriction of Chemicals), medical device companies electing to sell their products globally have to now more frequently comply with RoHS (Restriction of Hazardous Substances) Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment.

 The original RoHS Directive exempted medical devices, allowing them to contain an unlimited amount of toxic metals and plastics.
 Say goodbye to those relaxed days.
 The six hazardous and restricted substances defined by RoHS are:

 Here is a comprehensive list of devices that RoHS targets: radiotherapy equipment, cardiology, dialysis, pulmonary ventilators, nuclear medicine and laboratory equipment.
 Other appliances pertinent for detecting, preventing, monitoring, treating, or alleviating illness, injury or disability also apply; however, the directive specifically excludes all implanted and infected products.
 Yet, in-vitro diagnostic devices, which were once exempt, will now be targeted by RoHS in 2016.